CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

-# Call budgets
+# Rate limit

 ## Purpose and importance

 API call budgets define the number of API calls that an API client can make in a given amount of time and are a safeguard against runaway applications and malicious behavior.
 Call budgets (or rate limits) are a standard feature of high performance APIs across industries and working within the provided call budget is table stakes for any developer building an application that consumes the API.
-The best practice is for applications manage API call budgets effectively and avoid making API calls in excess of the limit.
+The best practice is for applications to manage API call budgets effectively and avoid making API calls in excess of the limit.

 ## Per organization

 Each Meraki organization has a call budget of **10 requests per second**, regardless of the number of API applications interacting with that organization.

 * A burst of 10 additional requests are allowed in the first second, yielding a maximum of 30 requests in the first 2 seconds.
 * The rate limiting technique is based off of the [token bucket model](https://en.wikipedia.org/wiki/Token_bucket).